 Scholarship

-2024 Scholarship Application Form
+2025 Scholarship Application Form

-We awarded our first scholarship in 2013 and the first couple of years, we offered only one scholarship to Travis graduates.
+We awarded our first scholarship in 2013 and in the first couple of years, we offered only one scholarship to TECHS graduates.
 By the third year, the fund had grown through the generosity of our congregants, and we were able to add graduates from Crockett High School to our candidates.
 Later, we received a generous contribution from the Austin UU Fellowship when they disbanded their group, and we were able to offer two scholarships to graduates of Crockett and Travis High Schools.

 Who does it fund?

 The COVID pandemic made it very difficult for high school counselors to work with students on scholarship applications, and our applicants dwindled to almost none.
-At that point, we began to consider other ways to help fund the education of students of color after they graduated from high school.
+At that point, we began to consider other ways to help fund the education of students after they graduated from high school.
 In 2021 and 2022, we gave the entire year’s scholarship money to Huston-Tillotson University, a Historically Black University in Austin.
 We directed that the money was to become part of the Endowment Fund where it could combine with other funds and continue to provide more financial stability for the University.

 How many students are funded a year?

 We began by funding one student per year.
 We gradually increased that number until we were awarding four $1,000 scholarships each year.
 In 2021 and 2022, we gave no individual scholarships, but donated to the Huston-Tillotson University Endowment Fund where it can be used for the good of many students.
+We have now returned to awarding individual scholarships and we intend to support 2-3 scholarships per year.

 How many years have we been doing this?